mattvend/Gpu/README.md

 - CUDA code can be improved using intrinsics

 # Edit 16/8
-Reworte the NN algo using CUDA Streams and events and got a nice improvement.
+Rewrote the NN algo using CUDA Streams and events and got a nice improvement.
 Now NN interpolation on Gpu performs 3 times faster than its Cpu conterpart.
 Note that all the synchro mechanism could have been done in another way by using the __syncthreads() method and some shared memory between threads.

 <!---
 ## Bonus